mbarkhau/bumpver/CONTRIBUTING.md

 There are a few reasons to vendor a dependency:

-1. You want the source to be easilly accessible in your development tools.
+1. You want the source to be easily accessible in your development tools.
 For example mypy can access the types of vendored projects.
 2. You don't trust the maintainer of a dependency, and want to review any updates using git diff.